JetBrains/intellij-sdk-docs/topics/reference_guide/messaging_infrastructure.md

 ### Relief Listeners Management

-Messaging infrastructure is very light-weight, so, it's possible to reuse it at local sub-systems in order to relieve [Observers](https://en.wikipedia.org/wiki/Observer_pattern) construction.
+Messaging infrastructure is very light-weight, so, it's possible to reuse it at local sub-systems in order to relieve [Subscribers](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) construction.
 Let's see what is necessary to do then:

 1. Define business interface to work with;
-2. Create shared message bus and topic that uses the interface above (_shared_ here means that either _subject_ or _observers_ know about them);
+2. Create shared message bus and topic that uses the interface above (_shared_ here means that either _subject_ or _subscribers_ know about them);

 Let's compare that with a manual implementation: